justinlee007/CarND-Capstone/README.md

 [Here][video2] is a sample video of the test track running.

 One of the hardest tasks for this project was getting the environment setup.
-Apple products are essentially not supported and any computer without a very powerful GPU incapable of running the network while the simulator is simulatenously running.
+Apple products are essentially not supported and any computer without a very powerful GPU is incapable of running the network while the simulator is simulatenously running.

 Our team was also puzzled by how the vehicle should interact and  maneuver within the test lot in order to complete the project.
 The test track on the other hand straight-forward as there are standard rules of the road that must be followed to successfully traverse the track.
 There are also, generally speaking, standardized maneuvers to perform on the road that lead to easy vehicle behavior trajectories on the test track.
 On the other hand the test lot is troublesome and quirky because of the lack of standarized rules of road, and lack of standardized maneuvers to perform within the test lot.